PORTLAND KITCHEN REMODEL

-This Gresham area kitchen features open space, luxurious materials and more.
+This PORTLAND area kitchen features open space, luxurious materials and more.

 “They wanted to open the kitchen up to the dining room and include some of the architectural elements of the existing space, such as the arch that formed the entryway,” said Neil Kelly Design Consultant Chad Ruhoff.